leonoverweel/date-display/README.md

 You can use time-delta to display the time difference between a specified date (with a time) and now, in a variety of formats.
 The project was made specifically with countdowns until events in mind.

+See 'demo/demo.html' for sample code.

 ## Format string

 Generally, the format string consists of a combination of text that will be displayed as-is and tags that time-delta replaces with the entities specified below.

+In the most common use cases, your largest time unit should use a complete tag, and your other time units should use a partial tag.

 ### Partial tags